pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

 }
 ```

-- `name`: Name of the upgrade.
-It should match the `VersionName` of `upgrades.Upgrade`.
-- `height`: The height at which an upgrade should be executed and the node will be restarted.
-- `info`: Can be empty. **Only needed for live networks where we want cosmovisor to upgrade nodes automatically**.

 :::tip

-When `cosmovisor` is configured to automatically download binaries, it will pull the binary from the link provided in this field and perform a hash verification (which is also optional).
-We only know the hashes **AFTER** the release has been cut and CI created artifacts for this version.
+When `cosmovisor` is configured to automatically download binaries, it will pull the binary from the link provided in
+the object about and perform a hash verification (which is also optional).

+**NOTE THAT** we only know the hashes **AFTER** the release has been cut and CI created artifacts for this version.

 :::